yeoman/yeoman.io/app/authoring/index.md

 ### Folder tree

-Yeoman is deeply linked to the file system and to how you structure your directory tree.
+Yeoman's functionality is dependent on how you structure your directory tree.
 Each sub-generator is contained within its own folder.

 The default generator used when you call `yo name` is the `app` generator.
 This must be contained within the `app/` directory.